bbittne/ST558-Project2/bus.md

     ## 10        9 3152.
 1800    4461199.
 2112.
     ## # … with 28 more rows

-As we can see from the above table, the largest avg of shares is with 28 images, and the least avg of shares is with 23 images.
+As we can see from the above table, the number of shares tend to increase as the number of images increases.
 Therefore, the number of images variable affects shares, and we will keep this variable.

 Here are the summary stats for articles with videos.